December 4, 2023

 Saints have a double presence too.
 They are human and divine.

-Last year, I composed what called a “hagiographic concerto” for guitar, clarinet, and orchestra based on the story of St. Bazetta, a saint of my own making, named after the township in Ohio where I grew up.
+Last year, I composed a “hagiographic concerto” for electric guitar, clarinet, and orchestra based on the story of St. Bazetta, a saint of my own making, named after the township in Ohio where I grew up.
 I invite you to read St. Bazetta’s story while you listen...

 There is a place called Bazetta.
 The etymological origin of its name is unknown.
 Bazetta is unremarkable in terms of its topography—tracts of uncultivated land adjoin with manicured lawns and linoleum-sided split level homes—yet it has an undeniable mystical presence: “a land for seeking esoteric spiritual truths,” as one hagiographer notes.
 Eremites came there instinctually, following an “ultra-thin allure,” and lived in the chestnut trees.
 Concealed by foliage, the eremites could only be heard praying.
 Their devotions were always sung, like angelic choirs who are believed to sing eternally in the presence of God.
 As the early music practitioner Christopher Page notes, the devotional singing of the eremites and their contemporaries was “not the self-conscious and extroverted activity that we [today] associate with performing.”
 They sang to more fully embody the spiritual meanings of their recitations, litanies, and testimonies.
 But that is not to say their intonations were not carefully tended to, nor deeply aesthetic.
 “Potent devotion beckons sonorous ecstasy.”